 Access to the qualification is open to all, irrespective of gender, race, creed, age or special needs.
-The Centre Manager should ensure that no learner is subjected to unfair discrimination on any grounds in relation to access to assessment and to the fairness of the assessment.
+Subject to H&S restrictions the Centre Manager should ensure that no learner is subjected to unfair discrimination on any grounds in relation to access to assessment and to the fairness of the assessment.
 QCA requires City & Guilds to monitor centres to check whether equal opportunities policies are being adhered to.